T-Dynamos/IgFreak/README.md

 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***

 ## Contact Me
 t.me/ProgrammerAnsh
+## Dontaions

+If You really like my work you should consider donating to me to made me buy [Raspberry Pi 400](https://www.electronicscomp.com/raspberry-pi-400-personal-keyboard-computer-kit)

+* UPI ID : anshdadwal@apl